 Cushing’s disease is a disorder that is caused because of high levels of cortisol in the body.
 This is a hormonal disorder that is often related to those with type 2 diabetes.
 In some cases, Cushings can cause noncancerous tumors to develop on the tissue of the adrenal gland.

 Phaeochromocytoma is a type of adrenal gland cancer, where a tumor develops in the adrenal glands because abnormal cells overproduce adrenaline and other chemicals.
 The tumor normally begins to grow inside the adrenal gland in the medulla, causing the adrenal gland(s) to expand in size.

 Polyendocrine Deficiency Syndrome

-There are two types of syndromes, one occurring in children and the other in young adults, marked by underactive glands and slow sexual development.
-However, in type 1, patients also have anemia, Candida, active hepatitis and sometimes hair loss.
-In the second type, also called Schmidt's syndrome, diabetes and lack of skin pigmentation exist.
+There are two types of syndromes, one occurring in children and the other in young adults.
+These are both marked by underactive glands and slow sexual development.
+However, in type one, patients also have anemia, candida, active hepatitis and sometimes hair loss.
+In the second type, also called Schmidt’s syndrome, diabetes and lack of skin pigmentation exist.
 These endocrine deficiencies often involve a deficiency in the health of the adrenal glands.

-Tuberculosis, also called TB, is an infection that destroys an entire gland, including the cortex and medulla.
-TB is a bacteria that normally affects the lungs, but it can also affect other areas of the body.
+Tuberculosis, also called TB is an infection that destroys an entire gland, including the cortex and medulla.
+TB is a bacteria that normally affects the lungs, however it can also affect other areas of the body.
 The destruction of the adrenal glands from tuberculosis is not reversible.